-Body image is an issue for girls today, particularly with the various factors at play that can undoubtedly have an impact.
+Body image is an issue for children today, particularly with the various factors at play that can undoubtedly have an impact.

 And even if you don’t feel that body image is a concern for you, Mission Australia has identified it as one of the top three issues of personal concern for Australia’s youth.

 We regularly think that body image is an issue for adults as well as teens growing up, but where does it all begin?